Tontan-Hak/Lab-week5/README.md

-# 🚀 Higher Diploma in software development
+# 🚀 HIGHER DIPLOMA IN SOFTWARE DEVELOPMENT
 # TERM 1
 - Introduction to Programming (Python)
 - Introduction to Information Technology